MichaelEPC/weather-app/README.md

 ### Features

-Current Weather: Get the current weather conditions for any city.
+- Current Weather: Get the current weather conditions for any city.
-Weather Forecast: View the weather forecast for the next five days.
+- Weather Forecast: View the weather forecast for the next five days.
-Search History: Keep track of your recent searches.
+- Search History: Keep track of your recent searches.
-Responsive Design: Optimized for both desktop and mobile devices.
+- Responsive Design: Optimized for both desktop and mobile devices.
-Loading Indicators: Visual feedback while fetching data.
+- Loading Indicators: Visual feedback while fetching data.
-Screenshots

 ### Installation